Ashish0o7/code-editor/README.md

 [![Screenshot-2024-04-09-at-3-23-13-AM.png](https://i.postimg.cc/bJNkcTgm/Screenshot-2024-04-09-at-3-23-13-AM.png)](https://postimg.cc/JyvGjj9X)
 # Add Code
 [![Screenshot-2024-04-09-at-3-23-17-AM.png](https://i.postimg.cc/k43MWX6K/Screenshot-2024-04-09-at-3-23-17-AM.png)](https://postimg.cc/mcjGs4Sg)

-# Code Editor
+# Byte Builder

-This is a code editor built with React.js that allows users to write, edit, and save code within the browser.
-It includes features such as compilation, output data display, and a featured section, as well as a secure login and registration system.
+The Code Editor is a cutting-edge platform tailored for programmers and developers.
+It enables you to write, edit, save, and compile code both individually and collaboratively.
+This application stands out by merging real-time collaboration with the ability to share and evaluate high-quality code snippets.
+Furthermore, it offers a unique feature where users can share coding questions, fostering a collaborative and supportive environment for learning and problem-solving.
+Designed with a user-friendly interface, this editor ensures a seamless and enriching coding experience for all users.

 ## Features

+### 1. Real-Time Collaboration
+Collaborate seamlessly with others on coding projects in real-time, boosting productivity and teamwork.

+### 2. Code Compilation and Execution
-- Write, edit, and save code directly within the browser
+Write and execute code within the browser, with instant feedback on output, time, and memory usage.

-- Compile and run code, with output data display showing time and memory usage
-- Featured section showcasing high-quality code snippets submitted by other users
+### 3. Community-Driven Code Sharing
+Discover and rate high-quality code snippets shared by the user community, fostering a culture of peer learning.

+### 4. Secure Authentication
-- Secure login and registration system for user management
+A robust login and registration system ensures the security and management of user data.

+### 5. Enhanced Performance with Redis
+Integrates Redis for efficient data handling, significantly improving system performance.

 ## Technologies Used